Abhilashup/Face-Detection-Using-Haar-Cascades/README.md

 But when it was changed to 10, I was able to detect all the faces correctly and here is an image of the result,
 ![neigh_full](https://user-images.githubusercontent.com/66258607/115353226-e52d7680-a1d5-11eb-931b-0b3fcf7b400e.PNG)

+The minNeighbors parameter eliminates the False Positives.
+This approach basically determines how much neighborhood is required to pass it as a face rectangle.